£600,000 Compensation for Being Prescribed the Wrong Medication

 Our client was being treated for Crohn’s disease but was prescribed the wrong medication, which reacted to elevated levels of creatinine in her blood.
 This was in breach of guidelines from the National Institute for Health and Care Excellence (NICE), and triggered chronic kidney disease.

 Being prescribed the wrong medication led to our client, requiring dialysis and kidney transplant.
 The medical negligence case therefore hinged on whether University College Hospital NHS Foundation Trust was negligent or if it was reasonable practice not to carry out blood tests every 3 months on a background of elevated creatinine levels.

 How We Helped

-The client contacted our Medical Negligence Solicitors and the case was taken on by Clinical Negligence Partner David Thomas, with the assistance of Paralegal Chantelle Cooper.
+The client contacted our Medical Negligence claims team and the case was taken on by Medical Negligence Lawyer David Thomas, with the assistance of Paralegal Chantelle Cooper.
 We appointed two medical experts to examine the clinical decisions that were taken and how they impacted on our client.